osuran/GSoC-16-final-submission/README.md

 # GSoC-16-final-submission

 My proposal for [Cloud] Native Cloud Support for Running WSO2 Middleware on Microsoft Azure was selected for Google Summer of Code 2016.
-I worked with the organisation WSO2 under the awesome mentor-ship of Imesh Gunaratne and Isuru Haththotuwa.
+I worked with the organization WSO2 under the mentorship of Imesh Gunaratne and Isuru Haththotuwa.
 Following is the project description.

 ##Description